CastosHQ/Seriously-Simple-Stats/readme.txt

 = 1.2.1 =
 * 2018-05-25
 * [NEW] Included a stats table upgrade to anonymise IP addresses stored
-* [NEW] Added support for download tracking through Google Analytics events
-* [NEW] Added support for Podtrac download tracking
-* [NEW] Added stats tab on the Seriously Simple Podcasting options page
-* [FIX] Addressed errors in logging Podtrac and Google Analytics tracking
-* [FIX] Addressed errors on stats overview page due to changes in episode status
-* [TWEAK] Improved logging of downloads by catching and eliminating Google Podcast and iTunes Music Store bots
-* [TWEAK] Smoothed display of the dashboard widget styles

 = 1.2.0 =
 * 2017-10-11